Finding a Good Family Balance

 Separate.
 Take your kids out of the ring and let them cool down in their own corners -- their rooms.
 Sometimes, all kids need is a little space and time away from each other.

 Teach negotiation and compromise.
 Show your kids how to resolve disputes in a way that satisfies both siblings involved.
 First, ask them to stop yelling and start communicating.
 Give each child a chance to voice his or her side of the story.
-Listen, but don't be judgmental.
+Listen, and don't be judgmental.
 Try to clarify the problem ("It sounds like you're really upset with David for taking your favorite video game"), and ask your kids to find a solution that works for everyone involved.
 If they can't come up with any ideas for resolving the issue, you introduce a solution.
 For instance, if the kids are fighting over a new game, propose that you write up a schedule that gives each child a set amount of time to play with the game.

 Enforce rules.
 Make sure all of your kids abide by the same rules, which should include no hitting, name-calling, or damaging each other's property.
 Let your kids have a say in how the rules are established and enforced.
 They may decide that the punishment for hitting is losing their TV privileges for one night.
 Letting your kids play a role in the decision-making process will make them feel like they have at least a little bit of control over their own lives.
 When your kids follow the rules, praise them for it.